Raj Singh is an educator and freelance writer interested in world history and governance.

-The Balkan area of the Eastern Europe and the neighboring Greece was under the Ottoman control for a long time.
-Due to the rise of nationalism in West Europe and the unification of Germany and Italy, there arose a desire of a united Slavic nation in the Balkan.
-That movement is known as the Pan-Slavism.
+The Balkan area of Eastern Europe and neighboring Greece was under Ottoman control for a long time.
+Due to the rise of nationalism in West Europe and the unification of Germany and Italy, there arose a desire for a united Slavic nation in the Balkan.
+That movement is known as Pan-Slavism.

 The Greeks initially supported the movement.
-To divide them the Ottomans had created the Exarchate (Orthodox Church) of Bulgaria in 1870.
+The Ottomans created the Exarchate (Orthodox Church) of Bulgaria to divide them in 1870.
 It separated the Slavs from the Greek Patriarchate.
-The creation of Bulgaria led to religious division between the Greeks and Slavs.
-Despite of that there were many Slav rebellions in the Balkan in 1875.
+The creation of Bulgaria led to a religious division between the Greeks and Slavs.
+Despite that, there were many Slav rebellions in the Balkan in 1875.

 The Russo-Turkish War of 1877-78

 The Ottomans ruthlessly suppressed the rebellion and massacred thousands of innocent people, including children and women.
 That atrocity of the Ottomans created great resentment in Europe and especially in Russia.
 Russia wanted to control the Balkans because of cultural and Geo-political reasons.
 It wanted to recover the losses of the Crimean War.
 After the Russo-Turkish war of 1877-78, the Ottomans were defeated.